phansch/philhansch.net/_posts/2012-12-10-new-domain-phansch-net.md

 title: New domain phansch.net
 excerpt: I no longer own my old domain.
 The new domain is phansch.net
 ---
-I did something stupid when *transfering* my old domain to namecheap.com.
+I did something stupid when *transferring* my old domain to namecheap.com.
 You see, namecheap didn't offer transfers for .de domains.
 So I sent a close request to my old registrar.

 **Huge mistake.**